Lal Suhanra National Park

-Lal Suhanra is a national park in Pakistan that is situated in the Bahawalpur district of Punjab province.
-It is one of South Asia's largest nationals parks, and is a UNESCO declared Biosphere Reserve.
-Lal Sohanra is notable for the diversity of its landscape, which includes desert, forest and wetland ecosystems.
+Lal Suhanra National Park is a national park in Bahawalpur district of Punjab province in Pakistan.
+It is one of Pakistan's largest nationals parks, and is a UNESCO declared Biosphere Reserve.
+Its landscape includes desert, forest and wetland ecosystems.

-There are archaeological remains of the ancient Indus Valley Civilization which once flourished along the Ghaggar-Hakra River (paleo Saraswati River).
+There are archaeological remains of the ancient Indus Valley Civilisation which once flourished along the Ghaggar-Hakra River (paleo Saraswati River).

 Geography

 Lal Suhanra National Park is situated some 35 kilometres east of Bahawalpur and presents a synthesis of forest and desert life.
 It occupies land on both sides of Desert Branch canal, and is spread over 127,480 acre of which 20,974 acre are green land (irrigated plantations), 101,726 acre are dry land (desert), and 4,780 acre are wet land (ponds and lakes).
 The park's terrain is generally flat, interspersed with sand dunes measuring between 1 and 6 meters in height and occupying as many as thousands of acres apiece.

 The biosphere reserve is crossed by the dried-up bed of the Ghaggar-Hakra River and comprises Patisar Lake and irrigated land.
 Officials said that indigenous trees like Indian rosewood and Acacia karroo will be planted over 1,212 acres of barren land in the wildlife reserve.